lfortran/lfortran/doc/src/asr/asr.md

 scoped symbol table.
 As an example, if a variable is defined in a module, but used in a nested subroutine, that is not an external symbol because it can be resolved in the current symbol table (nested subroutine) by following the parents.
-However if a symbol is used from a different module, then it is an external symbol, because usual symbol resolution by going to the parents will not find the definition.
-The `module_name` member is the name of the module the symbol is in, the `scope_names` is a list of names if the symbol is in a nested symbol table.
-For example if it is a local variable in a function `f` that is nested in function `g`, then `scope_names=[g, f]`.
+However, if a symbol is used from a different module, then it is an external symbol because the usual symbol resolution by going to the parents will not find the definition.
+The `module_name` member is the name of the module the symbol is in, and the `scope_names` is a list of names if the symbol is in a nested symbol table.
+For example, if it is a local variable in a function `f` that is nested in function `g`, then `scope_names=[g, f]`.

-REPL: each cell is parsed into full ASR, compiled + executed, the full ASR is transformed into interface ASR (abi=LFortran) and kept in the symbol table.
+REPL: each cell is parsed into full ASR, compiled + executed, and the full ASR is transformed into interface ASR (abi=LFortran) and kept in the symbol table.
 A new cell starts with an empty symbol table, whose parent symbol table is the previous cell.
-That allows function / declaration shadowing.
+That allows function/declaration shadowing.

 ## ABI Type
 ```asdl